 2006 September-October - Military leaders stage a bloodless coup while Prime Minister Thaksin Shinawatra is at the UN General Assembly.
 Retired General Surayud Chulanont is appointed interim prime minister.

 2007 August - Voters approve a new, military-drafted constitution in a referendum.

 2008 February - Return to civilian rule after December elections.
 Samak Sundaravej of the Thaksin-linked People Power Party (PPP) is sworn in as prime minister.
 Ousted premier Thaksin Shinawatra returns from exile.

 2008 August - Thaksin flees to Britain with his family after failing to appear in court to face corruption charges.

-2010 March-May - Tens of thousands of Thaksin supporters - in trademark red shirts - paralyse parts of central Bangkok with months-long protests calling for PM Abhisit's resignation and early elections.
+2010 March-May - Tens of thousands of Thaksin supporters - in trademark red shirts - paralyse parts of central Bangkok with months-long protests calling for early elections.
 Troops eventually storm the protesters' barricades, leaving 91 dead.

 2011 July - The pro-Thaksin Pheu Thai party wins a landslide victory in elections.
 Yingluck Shinawatra - the sister of Mr Thaksin Shinawatra - becomes prime minister.

 2013 February - Government and separatists in south sign first-ever peace talks deal.